Abhinavbhatia00/Userbase/README.md

 # Userbase

-A small user management application built with React.
-It fetches users from JSONPlaceholder and provides create, view, update, delete, and search functionality.
+A user management application created by **Abhinav Bhatia** for the **SynergyLabs Frontend Internship Assignment**.

+I built this project to demonstrate my understanding of React components, hooks, API integration, form handling, CRUD operations, responsive design, and loading and error states.

 ## Features